Many mySMAteam members have concerns about their risk for contracting and experiencing serious complications from the new coronavirus (COVID-19).

 The first question many people with SMA, or parents of children with SMA, have is whether SMA puts them at increased risk.
 The Centers for Disease Control and Prevention (CDC) have warned that people with chronic health conditions need to be especially careful during the COVID-19 pandemic.
 Heightened levels of caution apply to both people who have SMA and their caregivers.

 The SMA community is already accustomed to managing increased risk for contracting viruses.
 In a recent webinar on SMA and COVID-19, Kenneth Hobby, president of Cure SMA, noted that people with SMA probably are more used to the idea of avoiding infectious illnesses, such as the flu, than the general public.
-People with SMA and their caregivers traditionally self-isolate when the flu is rampant.
+People with SMA and their caregivers traditionally self-isolate and take extra precautions during cold and flu season.

 Hobby reassured the SMA community, saying, “We are very well set up.
 People know the quarantine protocols. … You are the world's masters in social distancing and staying safe.
 That's going to help us through this situation.”